1981 Seychelles coup attempt

 The 1981 Seychelles coup d'état attempt, sometimes referred to as the Seychelles affair or Operation Angela, was a failed South African–orchestrated coup to overthrow the government of Prime Minister France-Albert René in Seychelles and restore the previous president, James Mancham, to power.

-The South African government encouraged a mercenary force to force the change of government but the poorly organised and underfunded operation was obstructed when a Seychelles customs official discovered weapons in the baggage of one of the arriving mercenaries and raised the alarm.
+The South African government encouraged a mercenary group to force a change of government.
+Still, the poorly organised and underfunded operation was obstructed when a Seychelles customs official discovered weapons in the baggage of one of the arriving mercenaries and raised the alarm.
 After an extended firefight, the mercenaries hijacked an aircraft and fled to Durban in South Africa.
 They were charged in the South African courts but received lenient sentences.
 United Nations and the South African Truth and Reconciliation Commission enquiries condemned the South African government for their participation in an attempt to overthrow a neighbouring government.

 Background

-The Republic of Seychelles achieved independence on 29 June 1976.
+The Republic of Seychelles achieved independence on 29 June 1976 from the United Kingdom.
 James Mancham was president and France-Albert René was prime minister, but relations between the two quickly soured.
 In 1977 René's leftist supporters launched an armed coup while Mancham was in London.
 Though René denied any responsibility, he assumed the presidency in June.
 Being a member of the Non-Aligned Movement, the René presidency was considered by the United States to be Marxist in its outlook and favourably disposed towards the Soviet Union.
-This led to a US initiated plot against his government in 1979 - the plot was uncovered and resulted in the expulsion of several of the 120 American civilians working at a USAF Satellite Tracking Facility on the main island of Mahe (for economic reasons the station was permitted to remain operational - but the terms of lease were re-negotiated to be more equitable towards the Seychelles).
-The US Ambassador to Kenya as well as the Charge 'd Affaires in the Seychelles were also implicated in the coup.
+This led to a US-initiated plot against his government in 1979 – the plot was uncovered and resulted in the expulsion of several of the 120 American civilians working at a USAF Satellite Tracking Facility on the main island of Mahe (for economic reasons the station was permitted to remain operational – but the terms of lease were re-negotiated to be more equitable towards the Seychelles).
+The US Ambassador to Kenya as well as the Chargé d'Affaires in the Seychelles were also implicated in the coup.

-Later in 1979, René's party won the elections and he pursued a socialist agenda, upsetting the small but influential middle class population.
+Later in 1979, René's party won the elections and he pursued a socialist agenda, upsetting the small but influential middle-class population.
 His reign also saw the withdrawal of South Africa's landing rights as well as a deterioration of economic ties between the two countries.
 René frequently warned that sympathizers of the old government were conspiring to use mercenaries to stage a counter-coup.
 Most of his critics dismissed the alleged plots as exaggerated or even fabricated excuses to jail political opponents.

 In 1978 the deposed Mancham approached the South African government through Seychelles exiles to garner support for a counter-coup.
 The South African government was willing to assist and set aside a small number of special forces for a plot, but directed Mancham's representative to Mike Hoare and a South African government front company called Longreach.
 "Mad" Mike Hoare had served as a mercenary during the Congo Crisis and, at the time, had retired to Hilton, KwaZulu-Natal and was living as a stock broker and investment manager.
 He agreed to lead the coup.